 How late can I apply?

 The minimum booking deadline is two weeks for i-to-i volunteer experiences.
-We usually recommend booking around six months in advance, especially on popular projects, as there can be limited availability.
-We'd hate for you to miss out!
-The further you plan it in advance, the more time you have to plan, arrange inoculations and get fundraising - and you can rely on us to give you fantastic advice.
+We usually recommend booking around three-six months in advance, especially on popular projects, as there can be limited availability.
+(You don't want to miss out now, do you?).
+The further you plan it in advance, the more time you have to plan, arrange inoculations and get fundraising - and we're always around to give you advice in that department!

 Where do I book?